cofoundry-cms/cofoundry/docs/user-docs/Framework/Mail.md

-> This feature is demonstrated in the [Cofoundry.Samples.Mail](https://github.com/cofoundry-cms/Cofoundry.Samples.Mail) sample project.
+> This feature is demonstrated in the [Mail sample project](https://github.com/cofoundry-cms/Cofoundry.Samples/blob/main/src/Mail).

 Cofoundry includes a mail service abstraction that makes it easy to create and send email from anywhere in your application.